Wieland3/reference-master/README.md

 ```python
 master("your-track.wav", "Bohemian Rhapsody.mp3")
 ```
-Master and specify loudness to master to
+Alternatively, you can manually specify the target loudness of the song to be mastered

 ```python
 master("your-track.wav", "Bohemian Rhapsody.mp3", -7.0)